bayprogrammer/study/2021/book/01_clojure_brave_n_true/README.md

 ### Chapter 3: Do Things: A Clojure Crash Course

+> It is better to have 100 functions operate on one data structure
+> than 10 functions on 10 data structures.
+> —Alan Perlis

 ### Chapter 4: Core Functions in Depth

 ### Chapter 5: Functional Programming